alegarciadelrio/sharepoint/README.md

+# Sharepoint managment scripts
 This is a set of useful scripts to manage a sharepoint site.

-DeleteFolderSharepoint.ps1 : Script to delete a folder in sharepoint.
+### DeleteFolderSharepoint.ps1 : Script to delete a folder in sharepoint.

 DeleteVersionsFileSharepoint.ps1 : Script to delete versions of a file in sharepoint.